evhub/coconut/DOCS.md

 **parse**(_code,_ **[**_mode_**]**)

 Likely the most useful of the convenience functions, `parse` takes Coconut code as input and outputs the equivalent compiled Python code.
 The second argument, _mode_, is used to indicate the context for the parsing.
-Possible values of mode are:
+Possible values of _mode_ are:

+- `"file"`: a stand-alone file (the default)
 - `"single"`: a single line of code
-- `"file"`: a stand-alone file (the default mode)
 - `"module"`: a file in a folder or module
 - `"block"`: many lines of code
 - `"eval"`: a single expression